Breaking Silence: How Stigma Is a Barrier To Mental Health?

 Trapped within the fortified confines of my brain, I see no light.
 I breathe heavy as pain and fear cloud my existence.
 I sit in the shadows to avoid carping stares.
 I would prefer wearing out in silence instead.
 For me, eyes cut deeper than a knife.
 But I can only drag this suffering too much.
 So, am I strong or would chewing out “HELP” brand me as WEAK?

-This question troubles every other mind in suffering and while it stems from objective standards of strength set by the society, its answer is far from being an objective yes or no. People like the strong and despise the weak.
+This question troubles every other mind in suffering because over the years, we have been made to believe that calling out for help in a sign of weak character and weakness.
+People like the strong and despise the weak.
 So, it is natural for those who suffer, especially men, to steer through the storms on their own.
 But is it bad?
-Most of the times, yes.
-People who suffer from mental health issues often do not buy help because they consider it a stain on their personal dignity and their family’s reputation.
-The fear of rejection and the stigma associated with carrying a mental health disorder bothers them more than the issue itself.
-This prevents them from seeking treatment and makes their prognosis worse.
-According to Substance Abuse and Mental Health Services Admission’s (SAMHSA) data of 2014, out of 21.2 million individuals suffering from mental health illnesses, only 2.5 million stepped forward for treatment, proving that stigma is a serious barrier to mental health care.
+Absolutely Yes.
+People who suffer from mental health issues often do not seek help because of the shame and the stigma associated with carrying a mental health disorder.
+According to Substance Abuse and Mental Health Services Admission’s (SAMHSA) data of 2014, out of 21.2 million individuals suffering from mental health illnesses, only 2.5 million stepped forward for proper mental health treatment and the statistics have only gotten worse ever since.

 The second step is to try to change the attitude of the society .
 Although it should be placed top of the list, we have barely seen fruitful outcomes despite employing it for years.
 Anyhow, if done using the right approach, it can do wonders.
 People need to understand that mental illnesses involve pathologies in the brain (such as an imbalance of certain neurotransmitters) and just like any other disease, these require appropriate treatments too.
 We need to teach people to develop acceptance and instead of looking down upon mental health sufferers, translate their attitudes into supportive and comforting gestures.
 People can only reiterate what they are taught repeatedly.
 Thus, medical professionals especially psychiatrists have a major role to play here, to normalize the talk on mental health disorders among general people and to normalize seeking psychological consult every once in a while.